supercharge/docs/routing.md

 ## Rate Limiting
 Text

-Link zu Rate Limiting (Kategorie: In the Universe)
+Link Rate Limiting (Category: In the Universe)